 He’s been testing out this hand-held gimbal for his DSLR over the next couple of days so we’ll let you know how it goes.
 Judging from him running around the office with it, it keeps his footage pretty stable.

 With all of this gear and stories that need to be told, Casey needs a way to get where he’s going in style.
-To that end, Casey recommends a Boosted Board to capture your stories in style but you can check out some other electric skateboards here.
+To that end, Casey recommends a Boosted Board to capture your stories in style but you can check out these 9 Best Electric Skateboards to Keep You Coasting.

 He’s been riding around recently on this nifty little scooter… or should we say Xcooter.
 It’s crazy small.
 Foldable.
 And rides at 17 miles per hour.
 Beware if you’re going on a long journey though as they battery only lasts for around 15 miles.